 Easily my favourite is the Wedgework: After Green.
 Here I experience with my entire body the indefinite extension of space, and I long to stay and keep exploring – because with each passing minute, my perception deepens considerably.
 Unlike the Shallow Space Construction Raemar, the most static of the room pieces, the Wedgework is more than one room in extension as well as in actuality, with light framing more than one perspective and more than one angle.
-On the following day (and thanks to a serendipitous taxi share), a talk by Richard Cale, Director of the exhibition’s lighting design, would satisfy my technical curiosity about so many of the works’ hidden magic, as well as opening my mind to many more questions.
+On the following day (and with thanks to a serendipitous taxi share), a talk by Richard Cale, Director of the exhibition’s lighting design, would satisfy my technical curiosity about so many of the works’ hidden magic, as well as opening my mind to many more questions.
 Cale recommends taking at least eight minutes for the rods to disengage and the cones to control the retina’s experience, then sitting for around six minutes, and then walking towards the work.
 I move about, mindful of my instincts and their tentative responses to my senses.
 Soon there is nothing but the work, and I am but a sensorium.

 Cale describes Turrell as a man who is “humble, intelligent, an enigma… he just loves his life right now.”
 It’s an attractive description and one which is borne out by the exhibition’s documentary, where the artist describes his monumental work Roden Crater.
 Developed since 1974, this audacious project evokes the massive works of the ancients whose mathematical precision has awed scholars for millennia.
 Astronomy, mythology, monumentalism: despite its apparent simplicity, it takes great audacity to engage eloquently with light.
 As a medium, it demands a committed discipline, a vast scale, yet a subtle approach.
 Turrell’s dedication makes possible a set of experiences that are entirely new, and as an artist, there is no more meaningful aim.